Sustainable Products and Services

 We invest in quality companies with sustainable franchises and attractive growth prospects that are managed responsibly and provide sustainable products and services.

 For us, sustainable products and services are those that generate measurable social or environmental benefits alongside financial returns, creating long-term value for shareholders and society at large.

 Given the mainstay of our investments is in financial services, we believe we represent a positive force in society by providing our customers with affordable and accessible life and health insurance, retirement savings programs, and a suite of investment products, including socially responsible investment funds.
 Our group’s financial consultants and advisors are also contributing to financial literacy by providing financial advice and guidance to our clients.
 These services are helping to make a real difference for a broad spectrum of society in all age and income groups – including those with lower incomes.

-We are also helping finance sustainable and renewable energy projects, through our subsidiaries Power Energy and Great-West Lifeco.
+We are also helping finance sustainable and renewable energy projects, through our subsidiaries Power Sustainable and Great-West Lifeco.
 These types of investments are supporting the transition to a low carbon economy, while positively impacting society and the environment.